 What types of samples can be tested for DNA?

 A few examples of DNA forensic samples which are commonly submitted to a DNA laboratory for testing include:

 Dried blood stains (dried blood on bandages, on tissue, cotton, or paper)

 Dried saliva stains (cigarette butts, stamps, stains on clothing or napkins)

 Hair, you will need 6-8 strands per test.
 (Hair works best if it is taken directly from the head.
 Hair which has fallen out of the head naturally may work as well.
 Cut hair will not work, the strands of hair must have roots, that is where the DNA is located)

 Dried semen stains (tissue, underwear, bed sheets)

-Fingernail clippings can work, but are at a much lower chance of success (6+ clippings to ensure a higher success rate)
+Fingernail clippings can work, but are at a much lower chance of success (6+ or more clippings to ensure a higher success rate)

 Teeth (Molar, premolar, and canine work best.
-Higher costs involved, must contact us to order the test)
+Higher costs are usually involved, best to contact the lab you are looking at before you order a test)